Kids and food. The eternal struggle. Most Calgary daycares struggle with this… the ones that offer food anyway. We sure do.

 Something like the picture above is exactly what I see work with kids.
 Don’t deprive them of fun and junky foods.
 Don’t use food as a punishment.
-Make it

 If your child is going to a daycare in Calgary or any daycare.
 Ask them who makes the food.
 What company?
 Is it a chef on site?
 Which I strongly encourage you to look for.